01 Demon Needs a War

 “Set me free!”, the Djinn shouted.
 Not a request.
 A command.

-The Djinn roared until the earth shook.
+The Djinn roared until the Earth shook.
 Its aura glowed pure black light.
 Some dry leaves on the ground started to smoulder from the heat.
 The sparks in Maya’s hair danced wildly.

 She hesitated to reply, but decided it did not matter whether she trusted the Djinn or not.
 She said, “Abdullah, you must separate yourself from your power.
 Leave your magic in your prison.
 It should be easy to do.
 The box is designed to make it that way. “